CavitationDetection/1-D-DHRN/README.md

 ## Updates
 [01.03.2022] We submit preprinted versions on the arXiv.

 [08.03.2022] We upload all source codes for our method.
-And we add a link to our paper.
+And we add a link to our paper on the arXiv.

-[19.04.2022] We upload all source codes for our method.
-And we add a link to our paper (Measurement Journal and arXiv).
+[19.04.2022] Our paper was accepted by the journal Engineering Applications of Artificial Intelligence (EAAI).
+The Impact Factor of this journal is 6.212, ranking it 7 out of 91 in Engineering, Multidisciplinary.

 For any queries, please feel free to contact YuSha et al. through yusha20211001@gmail.com